The Lair of the White Worm (film): Analysis

-British writer Ian Hunter described the film in his book British Trash Cinema as an aesthetic revision of 1970s films such as Horror Hospital, the Phibes films, Theatre of Blood and The Rocky Horror Picture Show".
+British writer Ian Hunter described the film in his book British Trash Cinema as an aesthetic revision of 1970s films such as Horror Hospital, the Phibes films, Theatre of Blood and The Rocky Horror Picture Show.

 Production

 Development

-The film was made as part of a three-picture deal Russell had with U.S. film distributor Vestron Pictures following the success of Russell's Gothic (1986).
+The film was made as part of a three-picture deal Russell had with US film distributor Vestron Pictures following the success of Russell's Gothic (1986).
 Vestron told their executive Dan Ireland, who was an admirer of Russell, that if the director could devise a horror film for the studio, they would finance his planned prequel to Women in Love, The Rainbow (eventually filmed in 1989), with a promised budget of $1 million.